gogamarra/Automated-ELK-Stack/README.md

 - Description of Topology
 - Access Policies
 - ELK Configuration
+  - Machines Being Monitored
   - Beats in Use
-  - Machines Being Monitored
-  - SCREENSHOTS - Successful Configuration From Ansible
+- SCREENSHOTS - Success Build and Dashboard Confirmation
 - How to Use the Ansible Playbook Builds
 ##
 ### Description of the Topology